Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Managers who practice collaborative leadership tend to assemble diverse teams comprising different experiences and viewpoints.
 It’s well-known that there’s strength in diversity—and it’s better and more authentic to start with diversity as a key foundation of your business, rather than trying to incorporate it later on.

 Even when working with people outside your business—freelancers or partners, for example—a collaborative leadership style can bring out the best in everyone involved.
 And working together remotely doesn’t have to get in the way of this: collaborative leaders just need to make the most of online tools to keep everyone aligned.
+Effective workforce management software can help with this, streamlining internal processes for more efficient collaboration.
 (Here are a few tips for nurturing a collaborative culture.)

 Why is collaborative leadership important?